-CIBC currently offers a non-registered GIC with an interest rate ranging from 0.45% for a 1-year term up to 1.00% for a 5-year term.
+CIBC currently offers a non-registered GIC with an interest rate ranging from 0.45% for a one-year term up to 1.00% for a five-year term.
 The CDIC-insured financial institution is among Canada’s largest banks and offers a variety of GICs and other investment products.

 Scotiabank GIC Rates

-Scotiabank offers GIC rates that range between 0.30% for a 1-year cashable GIC and 0.50% for a 5-year GIC, RRSP/RRIF eligible and available to all Canadians.
+Scotiabank offers GIC rates that range between 0.30% for a one-year cashable GIC and 0.50% for a five-year GIC.
+They are RRSP/RRIF eligible and available to all Canadians.
 Scotiabank also offers market linked and cashable GIC types.

 RBC GIC Rates

-As one of Canada’s largest banks.
-RBC GIC Rates offers a return-rate on non-redeemable GICs ranging from 30-days to ten years.
-GICs purchased through Interest on RBC GICs is paid annually and is not compounded.
+As one of Canada’s largest banks, RBC GIC rates offer a return-rate on non-redeemable GICs ranging from 30 days to ten years.
+GICs purchased through interest on RBC GICs are paid annually and are not compounded.
 RBC is one of Canada’s largest banks and available to all Canadians.

 BMO GIC Rates

-Bank of Montreal GIC rates are offered at 0.40% for 1-year GIC term.
+Bank of Montreal GIC rates are offered at 0.40% for one-year GIC term.
 A minimum deposit of $1,000 is required.
 BMO is currently the only major bank in Canada to offer a ten-year GIC term.
-The rate of BMO’s 10-year GIC term is 2.00%.
 Since BMO is one of Canada’s major banks, it is available to all Canadians, coast to coast.

 Whether you need a mortgage, credit card, savings account, or insurance coverage, we help you find and compare the best financial products for your specific needs.